kahkhang/kube-linode/README.md

 kube-linode
 ```

 Settings are stored in `~/.kube-linode/settings.env`.

-If the script has been run at least once, to increase the number of workers, simply modify `NO_OF_WORKERS` in `settings.env` to your desired worker count, then run `./kube-linode.sh` again.
+To increase the number of workers, simply modify `NO_OF_WORKERS` in `settings.env` to your desired worker count, then run `kube-linode` again.

 ### Acknowledgements
 This source code was based on APIC-NET's [k8s-cluster](https://github.com/APNIC-net/linode-k8s-cluster), using a